chryschi/personal-portfolio/README.md

 - Optimize responsive behavior (font sizes, margins and paddings)
 - Enhance image positioning inside of triangles
 - Stop triangle animation when user preference is set accordingly
+- Prevent page refresh when scrolling up text on about page (mobile devices)